 Finalised court appearances

-- The offence type with the largest decline in the Local Court was Traffic and vehicle regulatory offences, down 17.3% from 39,807 in 2019 to 32,922 in 2020.
-This reduction is partly due to reforms implemented in May 2019, which moved first-time low-level drink driving and drug-presence offences from court to an Infringement Notice process.
+• The offence type with the largest decline in the Local Court was Traffic and vehicle regulatory offences, down 17.3% from 39,807 in 2019 to 32,922 in 2020.
+This reduction is partly due to the drink and drug driving reform implemented in May 2019, which moved first-time low-level drink driving and drug-presence offences from court to an Infringement Notice process.

-- The proportion of offenders sentenced to imprisonment increased slightly between 2019 and 2020 from 9.7% to 10.0%.
+The proportion of all proven offenders sentenced to imprisonment increased slightly between 2019 and 2020 from 9.7% to 10.0%.
 At the same time the number of custodial sentences was low due to the overall decline in the number of finalisations.
 In 2020:

 • In the District Court, 70.8% of proven offenders were sentenced to imprisonment (up from 65.3% in 2019).